 Had some chicken breast in the fridge.
 Didn't feel like breading them, so I made this. —mrslarkin

-- In a medium non-stick frying pan, melt 1 tablespoon butter over medium heat.
+In a large non-stick frying pan, melt 2 tablespoons butter over medium heat.

-- Add a few dashes of olive oil to the melted butter.
-Place chicken in pan and cook for 2 minutes per side, or until almost cooked through.
-Do this in a couple of batches, adding a bit of butter (reserving 1 tablespoon for step 5) and a dash of oil each time.
-Remove cooked chicken to a warm platter.
+Add a few dashes of olive oil to the melted butter.
+Add the chicken cutlets and pan fry for 2 minutes per side, until lightly browned and almost cooked through.
+Remove chicken to a warm platter.

 Add lemon juice to the pan and deglaze.
-Move off the heat if it’s burning.
-Add ¼ cup of the broth and bring pan back to the heat, stirring, until slightly thickened.
-Add more broth if too thick.
-Turn off heat and stir in 1 tablespoon butter.
+Add the chicken broth and stir until slightly thickened.
+Turn off the heat and stir in the remaining tablespoon of butter.

-- Dip chicken pieces into pan sauce, and return to warm platter.
+Dip chicken pieces into pan sauce, then return to warm platter.
 Pour remaining sauce over chicken.
-Grind a little black pepper over top.
-Garnish with parsley and a slice of lemon.
+Season with fresh ground black pepper, and garnish with the chopped parsley and lemon slices.
+Serve immediately.